Q&A: New University Librarian Suzanne Wones on loving libraries, embracing AI, and herding cats

 You mentioned in another forum that you have cats.
 How many?
 Names?

-I have two cats: Simba and Maisy.
+I have two cats: Simba and Macy.
 We adopted them both as adult cats, but not at the same time.
 They’re not fans of each other (laughs).
 They’re frenemies.
 Although they did kind of bond over the move (to Berkeley) because it was so horrifying to both of them.
 They put their hostilities on pause to try to make sense of this new world.

 Desert island book.